rpecuch/rpecuch/README.md

 - 👋 Hi, I’m @rpecuch
 - 👀 I’m interested in a career change from medicine to the tech industry
-- 🌱 I’m currently learning Git and GitHub basics
+- 🌱 I’m currently learning Git, GitHub, HTML, CSS, and JavaScript basics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me ...

 <!---